Let's first understand ...

 What metrics to track and analyze, whether you've achieved the Product/Market Fit?

 a.
-Product/Market Fit for SaaS Businesses
+Product/Market Fit Metrics for SaaS Businesses

 David Rusenko recommends that founders offering SaaS should track the below f metrics to evaluate Product/Market Fit: